 Shemeka Jones was diagnosed with lupus in 2000 while living in California, where she got support and guidance from the local LFA chapter.
 In 2003 at the age of 32 she had a massive aneurysm resulting in a stroke and 48 days at University of Michigan followed by months of intense therapies.
 Relearning as if she was a young toddler is when she became interested in helping others with similar autoimmune diseases and disabilities.
 In 2006 Shemeka received a certification in leadership through AmeriCorps VISTA in Washington DC.
 Her first opportunity to work with people suffering with disabilities was through the Ann Arbor Center for Independent Living.
 This was where she founded the first Ann Arbor support group through the Lupus Alliance of America assisting other patients and their families in coping daily with their disease.
 She still had the calling to help and support others when moving to Indiana to be closer to family and received a degree in hospitality administration in 2015.
 Shemeka is an event planner/ fundraiser with a passion for helping others learn how to live positively with a disease and have better quality of life.

-Kayla Lockwood’s lupus journey began when her best friend passed away due to lupus complications in 2011.
-She herself began to present symptoms of lupus a few years later.
+Kayla Lockwood’s lupus journey began when her best friend passed away at age 15 due to lupus complications in 2011.
+She herself began to present autoimmune symptoms a few years later.
 These situations led her to wanting to make a difference and leaving a positive impact on the lives she touches.
-Kayla is also a facilitator for the online support group.
-She has an associate's degree in education and is currently studying public and nonprofit management at IU.
-She works at a rec center and enjoys working out in her spare time to improve her health in whatever ways she can.
-Kayla joined other lupus activists in Washington DC in June at the 2017 National Policy Summit: Advocacy In Action where she shared her story, educated Members of Congress about lupus, and made the case for why more must be done to advance our cause on Capitol Hill.
+Kayla is also a facilitator for the Teletalk phone-in support group.
+She has an associate's degree in education and a bachelor’s degree in public affairs from IU.
+She enjoys working out in her spare time to improve her health in whatever ways she can.
+Kayla joined other lupus activists in Washington DC in 2017, 2018, and 2019 at the National Policy Summit: Advocacy In Action where she shared her story, educated Members of Congress about lupus, and made the case for why more must be done to advance our cause on Capitol Hill.
 Kayla strongly believes in the saying "Be kind to everyone you meet because you never know what battles they may be fighting."

 Juliana Joie Capshew brings over 20 years of personal experience living with lupus as well as skills in life coaching, compassionate communication, meditation, guided imagery, and now co-facilitating our Bloomington support group.
 She loves to help people connect to their life purpose to use it as fuel in the journey with lupus.
 She works part-time as a life coach, and in her free time advocates for people in pain as a pain ambassador advocate with the US Pain Foundation.
 She also enjoys reading, gardening, coloring, crafting, and watching tv and movies with her husband, Ted.
 She believes we each have a piece of the puzzle to heal the world, and we need all of those pieces to make it so.